Ms. Deborah R. McCarthy

 7. For Fire Alarm and/or drill: follow the teacher to evacuate.

-8. No personal cell phones or earbuds are allowed during class.
-You must put your cell phones in the phone parking lot before class.
-If you have your phone, earbuds, or any other electronic device during class other than the school’s Chromebook, I will follow the Hawkins County Schools handbook procedures.
+8. No cell phones or earbuds allowed during class.
+If you have your phone, earbuds, or any other electronic device during class other than the school’s Chromebook, I will follow the Hawkins County Schools handbook procedure policy.

 Bell Ringer: